sjtao98/cs61a_2020/README.md

 # cs61a_2020
-homework for CS 61A: Structure and Interpretation of Computer Programs [fall 2020, berkeley]
+homework practice for CS 61A: Structure and Interpretation of Computer Programs [fall 2020, berkeley]
 Web: https://inst.eecs.berkeley.edu/~cs61a/fa20/